USAJOBS/help-center/how-to/account/delete.md

 ## Can I cancel my request to delete my profile?
 Yes.
 To cancel your request, sign into your USAJOBS profile before the end of the seven day period and click **Cancel**.

+## If I delete my profile, will I also delete my login.gov account?
+No.  You will not delete your login.gov account, if you delete your USAJOBS profile.